GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
+> ### The ratio of time spent reading versus writing is well over 10 to 1.
+We are constantly reading old code as part of the effort to write new code.
 >
-> ~ *Maurice Wilkes*
+> ~ *Robert C. Martin*

 ---
 ## 🏎 Quick Facts